#Nature

 Siggi Tours

 Siggi Tours has a boat called Uiloq, which sails in the area around Ammassalik.
-The company also organises a whole range of tours, including dog sledding trips in the winter.

 Two men and three Icelandic horses close to Inneruulalik Guest Farm in South Greenland.
 Photo by Inneruulalik Guest House